wilton2182/DevelopingDataProducts-ShinyApp/README.md

 The app is deployed on shinyapps.io at https://wilton2182.shinyapps.io/DevelopingDataProducts-ShinyApp and this repo contains the ui.R and server.R files of the shiny app.
 The app has a Help tab that gives an overview of the app.
 That same help text is shown below.

+There is a [presentation in RPubs](https://rpubs.com/dpwilt57/111396) that describes the app including R functions used to generate the output.

 ## mtcars Explorer Help

 ### Purpose